petabridge/akka-bootcamp/src/Unit-3/README.md

 In **[Unit 2](../Unit-2)** we learned some of the more sophisticated concepts behind Akka.NET, such as pattern matching, basic Akka.NET configuration, scheduled messages, and more!

-Here in Unit 3, we'll learn how to make our actor system more scalable, resilient, and parallel.
+Here in Unit 3, we'll learn how to make our actor system more scalable, resilient, and parallelized.

 ## Concepts you'll learn
 In Unit 3, you're going to build your own GitHub scraper that can simultaneously retrieve data from multiple GitHub repos at once.